Trustees needed to help deliver The Next Chapter – Closing date 10 Feb 2023

 We particularly welcome applications from disabled or Black, Asian or Minority Ethnic candidates who are currently under-represented on our Board.

 If you have experience and skills in the areas mentioned and would welcome an opportunity to join a progressive heritage organisation or to develop your governance skills, please send a copy of your CV with a short note of why you would like to join our team to [email protected].
-If you are interested but concerned about any financial barriers please do still get in touch and let us know.

 If you would like an informal chat about the role please contact one of our Hon Secretary, Ruth O’Neale on 07958213754.